PioneeringTechLab/laravel-support/README.md

 MySQL database functionality is enabled by default to promote storage and persistence of messages that are sent out.
 This functionality is optional, however, so this package does not require a database in order to perform the sending of requests.

-**NOTE:** This package relies on the [mail functionality provided by Laravel](https://laravel.com/docs/5.3/mail).
+**NOTE:** This package relies on the [mail functionality provided by Laravel](https://laravel.com/docs/5.3/mail) and the settings can differ based upon Laravel version.
 Please ensure your mail settings in your `.env` file are valid.

 ## Table of Contents